 As someone outside the profession, Snyder has an interesting perspective on the future of counseling.
 For an “inside” perspective, Counseling Today also approached a number of leaders in the field and asked them to share their thoughts (in their own words) on the next decade of counseling.
 As the American Counseling Association celebrates its 60th year as an organization, these counselors offer projections concerning the trends, issues, challenges and successes that might await the profession in the relatively near future.

-Bradley T. Erford is president-elect of the American Counseling Association and a professor at Loyola University Maryland.
+Bradley T. Erford is past president of the American Counseling Association and a professor at Loyola University Maryland.
 Contact him at email@example.com.

 As I look into my clouded crystal ball to predict the direction of the counseling profession over the next decade, I realize that even though the profession of counseling is more than 100 years old and ACA is celebrating its 60th birthday, counseling as a profession is just coming into its own in terms of parity and respect among peer professions, legislators and the public.
 We have achieved licensure in every state, but there are over 40 different titles for professional counselor licensees and trainees.
 How can we expect the public to understand who counselors are and what counselors do when we do not even agree on what to call ourselves?